+

 • 齿轮18.png

-Chain drive components with large sprocket diameters exceeding 500mm and load-carrying capacities of ≥100kN are typically employed in high-load industrial settings.
-Their key features include: Material: Mainly alloy steel (such as 42CrMo, 20Mn2V), with some high-end products using carburized steel (such as 17Cr2Ni2); Process: Precision forging + CNC machining (accuracy up to IT6 level), surface treatment includes nitriding (hardness ≥ 800HV) or chrome plating; Application scenarios: Construction machinery (45%), metallurgical equipment (30%), new energy equipment (15%), and others (10%).
+Large sprocket components with diameters exceeding 500mm and load capacities ≥100kN are typically used in high-load industrial scenarios.
+Their core features include: Materials: Primarily alloy steel (such as 42CrMo, 20Mn2V), with some high-end products using carburized steel (such as 17Cr2Ni2); Processes: Precision forging + CNC machining (accuracy up to IT6 grade), surface treatment includes nitriding (hardness ≥800HV) or chrome plating; Application Scenarios: Engineering machinery (45%), metallurgical equipment (30%), new energy equipment (15%), and others (10%).

 Keyword: